As we continue through this pandemic, it’s important that homeowners keep

 highly touched areas and surfaces in their home clean and disinfected.
 This is especially true during the winter months, when more people generally get sick.
 However, when it comes to cleaning natural stone, your everyday cleaner might not be the best choice.

-Another way that natural stone can get damaged is by using incorrect cleaning products on the surface.
+Natural stone can get damaged by using incorrect cleaning products on the surface.
 It is a good idea to go over with your client what they should be using on their new natural stone countertops to be sure that they don’t damage the stone or the seal.
 There are a couple different things to keep in mind when choosing the correct cleaning products for the stone that is chosen.

 About your stone

 When you are trying to figure out what cleaning products will be needed for the stone that is chosen, there are a few questions you should ask in order to be sure you are using the right products.
 Certain stones may need certain cleaners that others don’t.
 Here are the questions you should ask before helping your client decide on their cleaning products:

 What type of stone do they have and is it porous or non-porous?

 Is the stone resistant to staining, etching and scratching?